smilodon76/RXOS-amdOS-zergpool/README.md

 eth mining is coming to an end and mining with multialgo switch will return to the most profitable.

-version 3.4
+version 3.4.1

 changelog

 changing algo switch algorithm for better shares per day on most algo in zergpool

-changing hashrate format in zergpool for better compatibility

-add skein2 algo on zergpool
+add ubqhash algo on zergpool

-changing in profitability calculation with very realistic data.the miner in zergpool and miningpoolhub will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time set by the user on ZERO=.
-When it is activated again it will check if the profitability is above the energy cost and will act accordingly.
+changing in profitability calculation with very realistic data.the miner in zergpool will not work if the energy cost is above profitability. also after 5 minutes and while the miner does not work due to negative profits,The rig will be deactivated for a period of time 10000sec.
+When it is auto activated again it will check if the profitability is above the energy cost and will act accordingly.

 Download link https://drive.google.com/drive/folders/1ZMJ7LENK5QTchnTLKzmKruas1PqLPvld?usp=sharing